 We tried to fix the extractive properties of the centralized mechanism by introducing competition (and succeeded) but it potentially costs us all gains from trade.
 So where did we go wrong?
 To understand that, let’s contextualize the previous mechanism in terms of a more general sequential template:

 This general type of mechanism iterates through the market-makers’ proposals and keeps in memory a “current best” proposal.
-For each proposal, it checks whether the proposal is an improvement over the current best, as determined by the IMPROVEMENT function.
+For each proposal, it checks whether the proposal is an improvement over the current best, as determined by the function.
 If the proposal is indeed an improvement, then it replaces the “current best”.

 In what follows, we’ll try to come up with a better mechanism within this template by designing a better test for improvement.